 IAN BRACKENBURY CHANNELL QSM (42-45) aka The Wizard of New Zealand

 – a most unusual OF who should probably have a category of his own!
-The Wizard was awarded the Queen's Service Medal in the Queen's Birthday Honours list of 2009.
+In October 1990 he had the unique honour of being appointed the first Wizard of New Zealand by the then Prime Minister of New Zealand The Right Honourable Mike Moore.
+In 2009 he was awarded the Queen's Service Medal in the Queen's Birthday Honours list.

 BRYAN PEARSON (S45-47) – he has had a hugely varied career, both here and abroad.
 For a number of years he was an actor both in the UK and in America and during that time met and acted with the likes of Dirk Bogarde and Leslie Phillips.
 See attached for his detailed life story that was published a few years ago in a number of instalments in the Overseas Bag.

 – after attending Pembroke College, Cambridge has become a prize-winning poet.
 He is one of an illustrious line of poets to go to Pembroke College, including Spenser, Grey, Smart and Ted Hughes.
 He is an 8 times winner of the Seatonian Prize and has strong links with Suffolk natural history.
 He died on 17 July 2010 aged 80.

 BRYAN IVORY (K48-52) – he emigrated to Canada shortly after leaving the College and then later to America.
 He was a Quantity Surveyor by trade.
 However, his passion was modelling, initially model railways, before becoming fascinated with modelling historical miniature figures and ships.
 See link for pictures of some of his wonderful work.

 PROFESSOR GERALD MILLS HENDRIE (K49-52)